-- Estimate factors affecting elk survival rates, including wolves, other predators, harvest, habitat quality, etc. - Document cause-specific mortality on elk pre- and post-wolf colonization. - Evaluate the behavioral responses of elk to wolves by monitoring elk distribution and movements.
-For example, do elk use refuge areas either more or less with wolves on the landscape?
+- Estimate factors affecting elk survival rates and calf recruitment, including wolves, other predators, harvest, habitat quality, etc. - Document cause-specific mortality on elk pre- and post-wolf colonization. - Evaluate the behavioral responses of elk to wolves by monitoring elk distribution and movements.
+For example, do elk use refuge areas more or less with wolves on the landscape?
 Do elk move to refuge areas earlier or later in the year, and do they use the same seasonal ranges as they did prior to wolf reestablishment? - Improve modeled elk population estimates.
-In order to estimate population size, elk population models rely heavily on annual survival rates of adults, winter calf survival rates, and appropriately delineated DAU boundaries.
+To estimate population size, elk population models rely heavily on annual survival rates of adults, winter calf survival rates, and appropriately delineated DAU boundaries.
 CPW will need more accurate and precise elk population estimates to answer questions and manage both elk and wolves.
-CPW will use individual marks on elk collars for mark-resight population estimation to directly assess abundance and improve modeled population estimates.
+CPW will use individual marks on elk collars to estimate population size and directly assess abundance and improve modeled population estimates.